griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

     :func: define_parser
     :prog: pvacseq coverage_filter

-If a pVACseq process has been run with bam-readcount or Cufflinks input files then the coverage filter can be run again on the final report file to narrow down the results even further.
+If the input VCF contains readcount and/or expression annotations, then the coverage filter can be run again on the filtered.tsv report file to narrow down the results even further.

-If no additional coverage input files have been provided to the main pVACseq run then this information would need to be manually added to the report in order to run this filter using the appropriate headers.
-Columns available for this filter are ``Tumor DNA Depth``, ``Tumor DNA VAF``, ``Tumor RNA Depth``, ``Tumor RNA VAF``, ``Normal Depth``, ``Normal VAF``, ``Gene Expression``, ``Transcript Expression``.
+You can also run this filter again on the all_eptiopes.tsv report file to apply different cutoffs.

+By default, entries with ``NA`` values will be included in the output.
+This behavior can be turned off by using the ``--exclude-NAs`` flag.

 By default, entries with ``NA`` values will be included in the output.
 This behavior can be turned off by using the ``--exclude-NAs`` flag.